Rafflesia arnoldii: Description

+The plant is native to the rainforest regions of Malaysia, Indonesia, the Philippines, and Thailand.

+According to the Guinness Book of World Records, this is the largest singular flower in the world currently known.

 Ecology

 Habitat

 Rafflesia arnoldii is found in both secondary and primary rainforests.

 The only host plant species of R. arnoldii is Tetrastigma leucostaphylum in West Sumatra.
 Tetrastigma are themselves parasites of a sort, using the strength and upright growth of other surrounding plants to reach the light.
 The host plants of the host plants – the trees that Tetrastigma uses to climb up to light, are relatively limited in number of species, although they are generally the closest tree to the vine.
 When it is young, at least at the locations studied in West Sumatra, areas of primary forest, the vine climbs on sapling trees and bushes of Laportea stimulans and Coffea canephora in the undergrowth, in the subcanopy a Campnosperma species is the most important, whereas the only large tree the vine grows in is also Laportea stimulans.
-Tetrastigma often can completely envelop its host at the subcanopy level, choking out the light to such degree that the forest floor below the canopy is completely dark -this is apparently preferred by Rafflesia arnoldii, the most knops are found at the darkest locations in the forest.
+Tetrastigma often can completely envelop its host at the subcanopy level, choking out the light to such degree that the forest floor below the canopy is completely dark–this is apparently preferred by Rafflesia arnoldii, as the most knops are found at the darkest locations in the forest.
 The most common plant associated with Rafflesia arnoldii is the smallish tree Coffea canephora (the well-known robusta coffee), which is actually not native to the area, but was introduced from Africa.
-It covers most of the undergrowth, with a Importance Value Index (IVI) of over 100%, and is also the main component of the subcanopy with an IVI of 52.74%.
+It covers most of the undergrowth, with an Importance Value Index (IVI) of over 100%, and is also the main component of the subcanopy with an IVI of 52.74%.
 The dominant tall tree in these areas is Toona sureni, which has a canopy IVI of 4.97%.

 Other important components of the ecosystem around Rafflesia arnoldii plants at this location are, in the undergrowth, the Urticaceae Laportea stimulans (IVI: 55.81%) and Villebrunea rubescens (IVI: 50.10%), as well as the wild cinnamon Cinnamomum burmannii (IVI: 24.33%) and the fig Ficus disticha (IVI: 23.83%).
-In the subcanopy the main plants are Toona sureni (IVI: 34.11%), Laportea stimulans (IVI: 24.62%), Cinnamomum burmannii (IVI: 18.45%) and Ficus ampelas (IVI: 14.53%).
+In the subcanopy the main plants are Toona sureni (IVI: 34.11%), Laportea stimulans (IVI: 24.62%), Cinnamomum burmannii (IVI: 18.45%) and Ficus ampelos (IVI: 14.53%).
 The main trees found in the canopy are, besides the Toona, a Shorea species (IVI: 26.24%), Aglaia argentea (IVI: 25.94%), Ficus fistulosa (IVI: 16.08%) and Macaranga gigantea (IVI: 13.06%).

 Rafflesia arnoldii has been found to infect hosts growing in alkaline, neutral and acidic soils.
 It is not found far from water.
-It has been found from 490 to 1,024 meters in altitude.
+It has been found at altitudes from 490–1,024 m.